 Mrs. Musgrove had not a word to say in dissent; she could not accuse herself of having ever called them any thing in the whole course of her life.”

-Jane also pointed out rank and gentlemanly behavior in her novel by using the characters of Admiral Croft and Captain Wentworth.
+Jane Austen’s novel Persuasion also pointed out rank and gentlemanly behavior by using the characters of Admiral Croft and Captain Wentworth.
 Rank was so ingrained that Jane’s contemporaries didn’t give it a second thought, and everyone knew the pecking order and maintained it.
 For instance, when servants waited on people there was a protocol for serving them based on rank.
 (To learn more about this serving order click here for men and here for women.)
 Even Jane observed and followed correct protocol in her novels, although she also occasionally poked fun at it.

 “Wentworth?
 Oh ay, Mr. Wentworth, the curate of Monkford.
 You misled me by the term gentleman.
 I thought you were speaking of some man of property: Mr. Wentworth was nobody, I remember; quite unconnected; nothing to do with the Stafford family.
 One wonders how the names of many of our nobility became so common.”